DOVER KENT ARCHIVES

 Above photos showing an 1800s beer token worth 6d.
 Kindly sent by Rory Kehoe.

-Originally a hall house, converted in the 15th century as an inn known as the "Angel," with 2 chimney stacks being erected circa 1550 and an upper flooring inserted.
-In 1735, it was renamed the "Six Bells" to compliment the number of bells in the close by St Mildred's and again in 1769, when, with the church acquiring two more bells it became the "Eight Bells".)
+Originally a hall house, converted in the 15th century as an inn known as the "Angel," Angel of the Salutation Annunciation, and belonged to St. Augustines Abbey, Canterbury, who used it as a Hostelry for Pilgrims and a Common Ale and Victualling House with 2 chimney stacks being erected circa 1550 and an upper flooring inserted.
+After the Reformation its Deeds were passed to the Christ Church Priory of Canterbury Cathedral, and it was then re-named the "Six Bells" in 1735 to compliment the number of bells in the close by St Mildred's and again in 1769, when, with the church acquiring two more bells it became the "Eight Bells") comprising of Stables, Brewhouse, Garden and Orchard.
+The Inn led to Honey Lane and the present front of the building was originally the rear which overlooked the Churchyard, until a Turnpike was cut through, which later became the present High Street.

 The western wing (at the Bells Lane end) was drastically altered in the 18th century and the 19th century.
 The eastern end which goes north-south has more of the original chambers surviving.
 The frontage was refaced with mathematical tiles in the 19th century.